nanabanana-jpeg/nanabanana-jpeg/README.md

-# Hello, I'm Nana Akua
+# Hello, I'm Nana Akua !!
 <a href="www.linkedin.com/in/nana-akua-ofori-adu-2616172a8"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction]

-Welcome!
-I'm passionate about cybersecurity.
+Welcome to my Github!
+I'm very passionate about cybersecurity.
 Specifically governance, compliance, and risk.
 With my background in science and medicine I bring a unique perspective to the field.
-I am self-taught in Python, CSA certified in ServiceNow, and hold a COMPTIA certification in Security+.
 I use this space to showcase my work, share projects, and demonstrate my continuous learning journey.
 Explore my repositories for a mix of coding projects, cybersecurity insights, and experiments aimed at solving real-world problems.

 Feel free to connect or collaborate—I'm always excited to learn and grow!

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+Seeking to apply my passion for data security and problem-solving to help organizations manage risk and ensure compliance while continuously expanding my knowledge in the field.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|